kbaum/heroku-database-backups/README.md

 ### Set AWS environment variables

-Next we need to add the amazon key and secret.
+Next we need to add the Amazon key and secret.

 ```
 heroku config:add AWS_ACCESS_KEY_ID=123456 -a my-database-backups